arpit-mohan-saxena/Automatic-Plant-Watering-System/README.md

-* AUTOMATIC PLANT WATERING SYSTEM

- An IoT-based Automatic Plant Watering System that monitors soil moisture levels and waters plants accordingly, using sensors and microcontrollers to ensure efficient water management

-*FEATURES
+Automatic Plant Watering System (IoT-Based)

+An intelligent IoT solution designed to automate plant watering using real-time soil moisture monitoring.
+This system helps maintain ideal moisture levels in the soil, reduces water wastage, and ensures plant health — perfect for home gardens, greenhouses, and smart agriculture.

+🚀 Features
-Soil Moisture Detection – Uses sensors to monitor soil moisture levels.
+🌱 Soil Moisture Detection
+Continuously monitors the soil moisture using a sensor.

+💧 Automatic Watering
-1.Automatic Watering – Activates the water pump when soil is dry.
+Activates the water pump when moisture levels fall below a set threshold.

-2.Low Power Consumption – Optimized for energy efficiency.
+🔋 Low Power Consumption
+Efficient design with minimal energy usage — ideal for battery-powered setups.

+📡 Real-Time Monitoring (Optional)
-3.Real-time Monitoring – Can be integrated with IoT platforms for remote monitoring.
+Integrates with IoT platforms (like Blynk, ThingSpeak, or MQTT) for remote access and monitoring.

-4.Customizable Thresholds – Users can set moisture level thresholds.

-*COMPONENTS & REQUIREMENTS

-1.Microcontroller (Arduino/ESP8266/Raspberry Pi)
+⚙️ Customizable Thresholds
+Easily configurable soil moisture thresholds via code or app (if IoT-enabled).

+🧰 Components Required

+Component | Quantity
+Microcontroller | 1
-2.Soil Moisture Sensor
+Soil Moisture Sensor | 1
+Water Pump | 1

-3.Water Pump & Relay Module
+Relay Module | 1

-4.Power Supply (Battery or Adapter)
+Power Supply | 1

-5.Tubes & Reservoir for water supply
+Tubing & Water Reservoir | 1

-6.Jumper Wires for connections

-*HOW TO USE
+Jumper Wires | As needed

+🛠️ How to Set It Up

+-Assemble the Hardware
-1. Assemble the Hardware following the wiring diagram.
+Connect the soil moisture sensor, relay module, and water pump to the microcontroller as per the wiring diagram.

-2. Upload the Code to your microcontroller using Arduino IDE.
+-Upload the Code
+Use the Arduino IDE (or respective IDE for your microcontroller) to upload the provided code.

+-Configure Threshold
-3. Adjust the Moisture Threshold in the code if needed.
+Adjust the soil moisture threshold in the code to suit your plant’s needs.

-4. Power the System and monitor the automatic watering process.
+-Power the System
+Use a battery or adapter to power your system.
+Watch as the pump automatically waters the plant when needed.

+-(Optional) Enable IoT Monitoring
+For advanced users, integrate with an IoT platform to monitor soil data remotely and receive notifications.